openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Verifier MUST validate every individual Verifiable Presentation in an Authorization Response and ensure that it is linked to the values of the `client_id` and the `nonce` parameter it had used for the respective Authorization Request.

-The `client_id` is used to detect the presentation of Verifiable Credentials to a different party other than the intended.
-This prevents a legitimate recipient of a Verifiable Presentation from presenting it to other Verifiers.
+The `client_id` is used to detect the presentation of Verifiable Credentials to a party other than the one intended.
+This allows Verifiers take appropriate action in that case, such as not accepting the Verifiable Presentation.
 The `nonce` value binds the Presentation to a certain authentication transaction and allows the Verifier to detect injection of a Presentation in the flow, which is especially important in the flows where the Presentation is passed through the front-channel.

 Note: Different formats for Verifiable Presentations and signature/proof schemes use different ways to represent the intended audience and the session binding.
 Some use claims to directly represent those values, others include the values into the calculation of cryptographic proofs.
 There are also different naming conventions across the different formats.
 The format of the respective presentation is determined from the format information in the presentation submission in the Authorization Response.